codersforcauses/csf/documentation/docs/admin/events.md

 ![Event Dashboard](../img/addevent.png)

 Check the `is public` box so that all users can see the event!
 Ignore `Team id`, this is used for when a team wants to create a private event.
+If `is archived` is checked then it will not be displayed to users on the events page.

 Save the form.
 ![Events Form](../img/eventform.png)

 You should see your newly created event on the event dashboard page.